amzatr886/Amzat-Ridwan/README.md

 Further Analysis was conducted, All data anomalies were removed All cleaning steps and codes used for Exploratory Data analysis (EDA) was in the file named `Cyclistics_Bike_Share_Analysis`
 ## Share Phase:
-All findings and Insigth generated was compilled into a slide preparation file  `Cyclistics Bike Share Analysis.pptx
+All findings and Insigth generated was compilled into a slide preparation file  `Cyclistics Bike Share Analysis.pptx`

 ## Act Phase
                          TOP 3 RECOMMENDATION BASED ON FINDINGS

 __GIVING DISCOUNT TO ANNUAL MEMBER RIDES LONGER THAN 24HRS ___ Giving discount on trips length longer than 24hrs for Annual member will attract casual riders to subscribe for membership plan. since most of their trips duration are longer than 24hrs

 __BILL BOARD PLACEMENT__
-Placing bill board advert on the most widely used ROUTE by casual riders Streeter Dr & grand Ave, Millennium Park and Michigan and oak St And Displaying the benefit of subscribing to Membership plan on bill board __WEEKEND BONUS MAIL REMINDER__
+Placing bill board advert on the most widely used ROUTE by casual riders Streeter Dr & grand Ave, Millennium Park and Michigan and oak St And Displaying the benefit of subscribing to Membership plan on bill board

+__WEEKEND BONUS MAIL REMINDER__
 Sending mail notification to casual riders on weekend to stand a chance to win a weekend bonus when subscribing to their  Annual membership plan
                 __conclusion__
-All recommendations are made based on insight generated from analysis conducted Additional data like user  Riders’ data (eg. personal details, address) will facilitate more targeted marketing strategies Personal detail will help to discover  the typical age of a rider and  How does it will influence bike usage Rider usage data – asking the riders pertinent questions (eg, via survey) like Why do they use the bikes?
+- All recommendations are made based on insight generated from analysis conducted
+- Additional data like user  Riders’ data (`eg. personal details, address`) will facilitate more targeted marketing strategies
+- Personal detail will help to discover  the typical age of a rider and  How does it will influence bike usage
+- Rider usage data – asking the riders pertinent questions (eg, via survey) like Why do they use the bikes?
 For work, leisure? might help in determining whether casual riders would be able to subscribe to membership plan

-The Recommendation made may not work for  Casual riders that came for tour since they are not living in Chicago
+- The Recommendation made may not work for  Casual riders that came for tour since they are not living in Chicago

+thanks!